jhpyle/docassemble/_docs/functions.md

     del info
 {% endhighlight %}

+You can also refrain from obtaining the interview session dictionary by setting the optional keyword parameter `include_dict` to `False`.

 The [`interview_list()`] function takes an optional keyword argument `exclude_invalid`.
 If this is set to `False`, a session will be included even if there is an error that would prevent the session from